Venukannuri/docker-cheat-sheet/README.md

 **Volumes are the preferred way to persist data** in Docker containers and services.
 Some use cases for volumes include:

 - Sharing data among multiple running containers.
 If you don't explicitly create it, a volume is created the first time it is mounted into a container.
 When that container stops or is removed, the **volume still

+# Docker Compose

+### Docker Compose overview

+  Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a YAML file to configure your application’s services.
+Then, with a single command, you create and start all the services from your configuration.

+  Compose works in all environments: production, staging, development, testing, as well as CI workflows.
+It also has commands for managing the whole lifecycle of your application:

+- Start, stop, and rebuild services
+- View the status of running services
+- Stream the log output of running services
+- Run a one-off command on a service
+- The key features of Compose that make it effective are:

+### Have multiple isolated environments on a single host
+Compose uses a project name to isolate environments from each other.
+You can make use of this project name in several different contexts:

+on a dev host, to create multiple copies of a single environment, such as when you want to run a stable copy for each feature branch of a project on a CI server, to keep builds from interfering with each other, you can set the project name to a unique build number on a shared host or dev host, to prevent different projects, which may use the same service names, from interfering with each other
+The default project name is the basename of the project directory.
+You can set a custom project name by using the `-p` command line option or the `COMPOSE_PROJECT_NAME` environment variable.

+The default project directory is the base directory of the Compose file.
+A custom value for it can be defined with the --project-directory command line option.

+### Preserves volume data when containers are created
+Compose preserves all volumes used by your services.
+When `docker compose` up runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container.
+This process ensures that any data you’ve created in volumes isn’t lost.

+If you use `docker compose` on a Windows machine, see Environment variables and adjust the necessary environment variables for your specific needs.

+### Only recreate containers that have changed
+Compose caches the configuration used to create a container.
+When you restart a service that has not changed, Compose re-uses the existing containers.
+Re-using containers means that you can make changes to your environment very quickly.

+### Supports variables and moving a composition between environments
+Compose supports variables in the Compose file.
+You can use these variables to customize your composition for different environments, or different users.
+See Variable substitution for more details.

+You can extend a Compose file using the `extends` field or by creating multiple Compose files.
+See extends for more details.